To the Top

 Obs:

-Population Information about the population is based on the Total Population Register.
-It includes information about registered persons per property on 31 December of the current year.
-As of 2018, population in urban areas is calculated using data linked to addresses.
+A statistical locality is a built-up area with at least 200 inhabitants registered as resident and densely built-up areas.
+Information about the population is based on the Total Population Register.
+It includes information about registered persons per address on 31 December of the current year.
+Up until the urban areas of 2015, the population was linked to property coordinates.
 Locality reference year refers to the time of the geographical distribution of the locality.
 Year refers to the time of the population registered.
 Dates are 31 December each year.
+A statistical method is used to protect the data of individuals in the statistics presented.
+For this reason, the presented totals do not always equal the sum of their reported components.
+See also section 2.2.6 Model assumptions in the quality declaration documentation on Statistics Sweden’s website.